ssagroup2/SSA_SmartDeviceSimulation/README.md

 ![This is an image](https://github.com/ssagroup2/SSA_SmartDeviceSimulation/blob/main/images/vul.png)

-5 vulnerabilities were selected to be mitigated, these were as follows:
+Five vulnerabilities were selected to be mitigated, these were as follows:

 01 - No Default, Weak or hardcoded passwords were used.
 Communication between sensor devices were performed via TLS certificate based authentication.